aaronlifenghan/ITALERT/README.md

 # ITALERT
 Corpus and data to share

-ITALERT: Assessing the Quality of LLMs and NMT in Translating Italian Emergency Response Text
+ITALERT: A Novel Corpus for Evaluating  LLMs and NMT in Italian Crisis Translation